timescale/docs/use-timescale/ha-replicas/index.md

         - [services, :serviceId, operations, replication]
 ---

-# High availability and replicas
+# High availability and replication

 You can use high availability and read replicas on your Timescale services to significantly reduce the risk of downtime and data loss due to failures, and